deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 *MARJORIE* wakes up to the sound of a fight.
 She walks down to find *CALVIN* shooting *REBECA*. *CALVIN* turns around and comes at her.
 In fear, she turns around and runs into her room and pushes a cupboard in front of her door.

 *CALVIN* first tries to sweet-talk her, but ultimatively looses his nerves and screams at her.
 He shoots and pushes against the door.
 The cupboard moves and the door opens. *CALVIN* comes in, but is gunned down by the wounded *REBECA*, who breaks down.

-*MARJORIE* talks to her, gets a cloth and *REBECA*s mobile from the kitchen, gives the cloth to *REBECA* to stop the bleeding, and calls 911.

 ### Day 5